 Let’s say I wanted to block those IPs I found in Activity Log.
 I can do that with iThemes Security.
 I could easily sort my activity log by IP address, gather the offending IPs and plug it into iThemes Security.

 Let’s take it one step further.
 I could create my own new plugin that has one sole purpose.
 I’d call it “iThemes Security Activity Log Tracker”.
 Ok… I probably wouldn’t call it that, but it’s purpose is clear.
 It would be an integration with iThemes Security and Activity Log. iThemes Security already has an automated IP blocker based on failed login attempts.
 I’d like to see in Activity Log when a new IP is added to the Blacklist, and there’d be a link that takes me to iThemes Security’s log to see why.

 This example highlights how plugins can clearly overlap in their purpose while still being focused. iThemes Security has it’s own logs, as any good security plugin should.
 But it doesn’t track and log ALL activity of your entire website the way Activity Log does — and it shouldn’t.
 It’s purpose isn’t to be a logging tool.
 Because these two plugins are singluarly focused, they are also compatible and could easily be extended to work well with each other.

 Plugins are not platforms in the way InfusionSoft, or Salesforce, or Google Business is.
+GMB maintenance campaign from Web 20 was designed exclusively to provide safe and effective continuity of the local signals and local optimization.
 Those platforms attempt to consolidate a wide variety of tools under one hub.
 But a WordPress plugin has the benefit of allowing other plugins to be used to enhance your WordPress experience while keeping the plugin focused.

 Give is for Donations